Currently Browsing: Meeting Kids Where They Are 5 articles

 When Efforts to Help Your Child May Actually Hurt

 Has your child ever approached you for comfort, but your efforts to calm escalated the distress?
-When this occurs, you are probably displaying a near enemy of what you actually want to portray.
-Near enemies look like the emotion we are attempting to foster but make the situation worse instead.
-The near enemy of kindness […]
+When this occurs, you are probably displaying a near enemy of what you actually […]

 Emotionally Healthy Parents Do These Things

 One of the greatest tragedies in our society is that we do not require more education for marriage or parenting.
-Two of the hardest jobs anyone will ever have are being a spouse and/or a parent.
-Both roles are full of challenges and rewards.
-Doing these jobs well requires a great deal of emotional health. […]
+Two of the hardest jobs anyone will ever have are […]

 Helping Your Child Feel Safe